Country music: Australia

 Folk songs sung in Australia between the 1780s and 1920s, based around such themes as the struggle against government tyranny, or the lives of bushrangers, swagmen, drovers, stockmen and shearers, continue to influence the genre.
 This strain of Australian country, with lyrics focusing on Australian subjects, is generally known as "bush music" or "bush band music".
-"Waltzing Matilda", often regarded as Australia's unofficial national anthem, is a quintessential Australian country song, influenced more by British and Irish folk ballads than by US country and western music.
-The lyrics were composed by the poet Banjo Paterson in 1895.
-Other popular songs from this tradition include "The Wild Colonial Boy", "Click Go the Shears", "The Queensland Drover" and "The Dying Stockman".
+"Waltzing Matilda", is often regarded as Australia's unofficial national anthem.
 Later themes which endure to the present include the experiences of war, of droughts and flooding rains, of Aboriginality and of the railways and trucking routes which link Australia's vast distances.